 Click here to go to the Sleeping Bear Dunes National Lakeshore Planning Web Page for the Kettles Trail for more details about the E/A.

-The proposed trail route was studied throughout 2016 to be sure it does not negatively impact the fragile habitats in this part of the Park.
+The proposed trail route was studied throughout 2016 and 2017 to be sure it does not negatively impact the fragile habitats in this part of the Park.
 A small parking lot and trailhead signs will be built near the intersection of Baatz and Fritz roads after the final trail has been built.